Bruce Weitz

-Bruce Peter Weitz (born May 27, 1943) is an American actor who is perhaps best known for his role as Sgt.
+Bruce Peter Weitz (born May 27, 1943) is an American actor, best known for his role as Sgt.
 Michael "Mick" Belker in the TV series Hill Street Blues, which ran from 1981 until 1987.
-Weitz won an Emmy Award for Outstanding Supporting Actor in a Drama Series in 1984 for his role in the series.
+For his role in the series, he received six nominations for Emmy Awards and two for Golden Globe Awards, winning the 1984 Emmy for Outstanding Supporting Actor in a Drama Series.
+He is also known for playing Stuart Caley, MSNBC boss, in Deep Impact.

 Biography

-Early life

-Weitz was born in Norwalk, Connecticut, the son of Sybil (née Rubel), a homemaker, and Joseph Weitz, who owned a liquor store.
+Weitz was born on May 27, 1943, in Norwalk, Connecticut, the son of Sybil (née Rubel), a homemaker, and Joseph Weitz, who owned a liquor store.

-Career

-Weitz appeared in the movies Deep Impact, Half Past Dead and El Cortez.
+Weitz appeared in the films Deep Impact, Half Past Dead and El Cortez.
 His guest appearances on television include NYPD Blue, Quincy, Midnight Caller, Sisters, Superman: The Animated Series as Bruno Mannheim, JAG, The X-Files, The West Wing, and Highlander: The Series.
 Weitz portrayed Anthony Zacchara on General Hospital from 2007 to 2012.

-Personal life

 Weitz married actress Cecilia Hart in 1971; they divorced in 1980.
 Weitz has been married to Vivian Davis since 1986; they have one son.
 In 2001, Weitz was named honorary mayor of Reseda, Los Angeles.